-Obsessive-compulsive disorder (OCD) is a mental disorder in which people have unwanted and repeated thoughts, feelings, ideas, sensations (obsessions), or behaviors that drive them to do something (compulsions).
+Obsessive-compulsive disorder (OCD) is a mental disorder in which people have unwanted and repeated thoughts, feelings, ideas, sensations (obsessions), and behaviors that drive them to do something over and over (compulsions).

 Often the person carries out the behaviors to get rid of the obsessive thoughts.
-But this only provides temporary relief.
+But this only provides short-term relief.
 Not doing the obsessive rituals can cause great anxiety and distress.

 Obsessive-compulsive neurosis; OCD

-Doctors do not know the exact cause of OCD.
+Health care providers do not know the exact cause of OCD.
 Factors that may play a role include head injury, infections, and abnormal function in certain areas of the brain.
 Genes (family history) seems to play a strong role.
+A history of physical or sexual abuse also appears to increase the risk for OCD.

 - Checking and rechecking actions (such as turning out the lights and locking the door)